suryakanth96/Real-time-relevant-news-on-multi-source-websites/README.md

 1.Run news.py in a terminal using
 python news.py {topic} | nc -lk 9999

-2.Run streaming.py in another terminal using spark-submit spark-submit streaming.py | cat > {filename}
+2.Run streaming.py in another terminal using
+spark-submit streaming.py | cat > {filename}

 Note: cat > {filename} is used to store the results in a file.

 eg: python news.py kerala | nc -lk 9999 in one terminal

     spark-submit streaming.py | cat > file.txt in another terminal

 The filtering keywords can be changed in streaming.py